Now and then, it’s good to remind ourselves what “There Is More Than One Way to Do It” means.

 - No story that brings us together to draw meaning from

 This is the void all of us in the Perl community gets to struggle with.
 We have nothing but our freedoms to shape the world around us, yet we still search for that which pull us together and give us reason to call ourselves a community.

 Other communities have something we lack.
 They can claim they are the greatest, the freest, the most prosperous, the most friendly, the fastest, the biggest, the most compatible, the most powerful or offer the easiest learning experience.
 These claims become a “grander truth” for them — even if their claim fails to stand on its own merits, or is deemed dubious or deluded or even found to be a lie; white or otherwise.

 We are all unique, we are all different, we are all leaders and we are all followers.

 Yet if we think about it, we might have some tiny things that draw us together.
-We do love our languages and tools and freedom and the friends we’ve made when caring about the few things we have in common.
+We do love our languages and tools and freedom and the friends we’ve made when caring about these few things we, despite all, have in common.

 The Signal and Noise of TIMTOWTDI

 When we listen to our collective voice, is the sound we make euphonic or cacophonic?
 When we look at the colours we show, do we see something euchromic or cacocromic?
 It’s hard to tell, and much is left to the ear of the hearkener and the eye of the beholder.